-Section 17: Summary of Reviews and Complaints about Licensed Premises This section explains who can call for a review of a premises licence and that The Licensing Authority will have expected the premises licence holder to have been consulted prior to the review being called.
+Section 18: Summary of Reviews and Complaints about Licensed Premises This section explains who can call for a review of a premises licence and that The Licensing Authority will have expected the premises licence holder to have been consulted prior to the review being called.
 This section also deals with the action that the authority will take in respect of test purchases.

-17 REVIEWS AND COMPLAINTS ABOUT LICENSED PREMISES.
+18 REVIEWS AND COMPLAINTS ABOUT LICENSED PREMISES.

-- 17.1 Reviews represent a key protection for the community.
-Where the Licensing Authority considers action necessary under its statutory powers it will take appropriate steps to support the Licensing Objectives. - 17.2 If a premises has an existing Premises Licence or Club Premises Certificate, a responsible authority or any other party may apply to the Licensing Authority for a review of a Premises Licence or Club Premises Certificate.
-Once a review application has been lodged with the Licensing Authority, any other responsible authority or any other party may make representations (within the legal deadline) to the Licensing Authority in relation to the premises.
-The Licence Holder of the premises may make representations against the review application.
-Review applications and subsequent representations can only be made on the grounds of one or more of the licensing objectives. - 17.3 Review applications will be heard by the Licensing Authority's Licensing Sub-Committee, who will determine the outcome of the Premises Licence/Club Premises Certificate after hearing and considering the application and the representations for and against it.
-Each case will be decided on its own merits, and the Licensing Authority may take several courses of action (e.g. take no action, revoke the licence, suspend the licence, reduce the licensed hours, remove the DPS, remove any of the licensable activities or amend the conditions attached to the licence) in accordance with the Act.

-17.4 The Licensing Sub-committee may decide to suspend a Premises Licence/Club Premises Certificate for a short period of time as a means of deterring the holder from allowing the problems that gave rise to the review to happen again.
+- 18.1 Reviews represent a key protection for the community.
+Where the licensing authority considers action necessary under its statutory powers it will take appropriate steps to support the licensing objectives. - 18.2 If a premises has an existing licence, a responsible authority or any other party may apply to the Licensing Authority for a review of a Premises Licence or Club Premises Certificate.
+Once a review application has been lodged with the licensing Authority, any other responsible authority or any other party may make representations (within the legal deadline) to the Licensing Authority in relation to the premises.
+The licence holder of the premises may make representations against the review application.
+Review applications and subsequent representations can only be made on the grounds of one or more of the licensing objectives. - 18.3 Review applications will be heard by the Licensing Authority's Licensing Committee or Licensing Sub-Committee, who will determine the outcome of the Licence/Certificate after hearing and considering the application and the representations for and against it.
+Each case will be decided on its own merits, and the Licensing Authority may take several courses of action (e.g. take no action, revoke the licence, suspend the licence, reduce the licensed hours, remove the DPS, remove any of the licensable activities or amend the conditions attached to the licence) in accordance with the Act. - 18.4 The Licensing Committee may decide to suspend a licence for a short period of time as a means of deterring the holder from allowing the problems that gave rise to the review to happen again.

-17.5 Failed Test Purchases
+18.4 Failed Test Purchases

-Where a premises fails a test purchase then, other than in exceptional circumstances, the Premises Licence will be reviewed.
+Where a premises fails a test purchase then, other than in exceptional circumstances, the premises licence will be reviewed.
 During the course of any review the Licensing Authority will look at the cause of the failure.
 Where during the first review it is found that the training of staff at the premises is inadequate, the Licensing Authority may look at placing a condition on the licence in respect of staff training and will consider suspending the licence to allow sufficient time to enable staff to be trained.
-When a further test purchase is failed the Licensing Authority will consider revoking the licence in order to promote the Licensing Objective of the 'protection of children from harm'.
+When a further test purchase is failed the Licensing Authority will consider revoking the licence in order to promote the licensing objective of the 'protection of children from harm'.

-- 17.6 Other than in exceptional circumstances, in partnership with the Police and Trading Standards, persons who sell to under-age persons will normally be dealt with by means of a Fixed Penalty Notice unless that person is the holder of a Personal Licence. - 17.7 Where that person holds a Personal Licence the Licensing Authority will normally look towards prosecuting that person through the Court, in accordance with Local Authority's Prosecution Policy for the offence.
-The court will be asked to consider either the suspension or revocation of the Personal Licence.
+- 18.5 Other than in exceptional circumstances, in partnership with the Police and Trading Standards, persons who sell to under-age persons will normally be dealt with by means of a Fixed Penalty Notice unless that person is the holder of a personal licence. - 18.6 Where that person holds a personal licence the Licensing Authority will normally look towards prosecuting that person through the Court, in accordance with Local Authority's Prosecution Policy for the offence.
+The court will be asked to consider either the suspension or revocation of the personal licence.

-17.8 Premises Persistently Selling
+18.7 Premises Persistently Selling